Preserving These Public Lands as National Monuments to Protect the Past, Present and Future of Our Southwestern Ecosystems

 Designation of the following sites as national monuments would help secure wildlife corridors and water resources that will help vulnerable species survive in the face of climate change.

 In 1908 President Theodore Roosevelt designated the Grand Canyon a national monument, using his executive power to protect one of America's greatest natural treasures.
-The president called on Americans to let this great wonder of nature remain as it now is.
-Do nothing to mar its grandeur, sublimity and loveliness.
-You cannot improve on it.
+The president called on Americans to let this great wonder of nature remain as it was.
+We could only mar its grandeur, sublimity and loveliness, he said — not improve upon it.

 More than 100 years later, much more of the Grand Canyon ecosystem has been protected through the creation of Grand Canyon National Park and the designation of the Grand Canyon-Parashant National Monument.
-But Roosevelt's grand vision remains unfulfilled as inappropriate grazing, excessive off-road vehicle use, old-growth logging, and legacy impacts from uranium mining continue unabated on public lands just outside the boundaries of these protected spaces.
+But Roosevelt's grand vision remains unfulfilled as, old-growth logging and legacy impacts from uranium mining continue unabated on public lands just outside the boundaries of these protected spaces.

-The watershed is also home to lands of great significance to the Kaibab Paiute tribe, as well as the Hopi, Zuni, Hualapai, Havasupai and Navajo — and it was historically home to the Clovis, Basketmaker and Puebloan peoples.
+The watershed is also home to lands of great significance to the Hopi, Zuni, Hualapai, Havasupai and Navajo — and it was historically home to the Clovis, Basketmaker and Puebloan peoples.
 More than 3,000 ancient archaeological sites have been documented in the region, dating back to 11,000 BCE, and these represent just a fraction of the human historical record of the region.
 Designation of this area as a monument would not only protect its ancient tribal heritage — it would also support local tribal economies by further spurring tourism.

 Greater Canyonlands National Monument